SPL-BGU/ma-sam/README.md

   * --debug - a flag to run the code in debug mode -- will produce the log to STDOUT instead of only to a file.
     * True / False

+The execution json file is available in the [experiments](experiments) directory.